Depression and Anxiety Therapy in Los Altos, California

 Depression and Anxiety aren't forever

 Therapy provides a safe, supportive space to explore and work through depression and anxiety, helping you understand how these experiences show up in your thoughts, emotions, and daily life.
-Together, we’ll notice patterns, uncover the meaning behind difficult feelings, and explore how past experiences may be influencing the present.
+Together, we’ll notice patterns, uncover the meaning behind difficult feelings, and explore how past experiences and relationships may be influencing the present.

 Taking the step to begin therapy for depression and anxiety is a meaningful choice toward greater insight, emotional clarity, and resilience.
 This work can help you navigate challenges more effectively, reclaim your sense of vitality, and feel more grounded in your relationships, work, and inner world.